adore/daylight/doc/develop.md

 Through specifiecation on the routes, Daylight allows you to make scopes and methods available to the client.

-> Note: Daylight expects an model object or a collection when parsing results
+> NOTE: Daylight expects an model object or a collection when parsing results
 > from a model method.

 You can chose to allow models to be created, updated, and associated through